cheuktingli/psitip/README.rst

 About
 ~~~~~

 Author: Cheuk Ting Li ( https://www.ie.cuhk.edu.hk/people/ctli.shtml ).
-The source code of Psitip is released under the GNU General Public License v3.0 ( https://www.gnu.org/licenses/gpl-3.0.html ).
+The source code of PSITIP is released under the GNU General Public License v3.0 ( https://www.gnu.org/licenses/gpl-3.0.html ).
 The author would like to thank Raymond W. Yeung and Chandra Nair for their invaluable comments.

-The working principle of Psitip (existential information inequalities) is described in the following article:
+The working principle of PSITIP (existential information inequalities) is described in the following article:

 - \C. T. Li, "An Automated Theorem Proving Framework for Information-Theoretic Results," arXiv preprint, available: https://arxiv.org/pdf/2101.12370.pdf , 2021.

-If you find Psitip useful in your research, please consider citing the above article.
+If you find PSITIP useful in your research, please consider citing the above article.

 WARNING
 ~~~~~~~

 This program comes with ABSOLUTELY NO WARRANTY.
 This program is a work in progress, and bugs are likely to exist.
 The deduction system is incomplete, meaning that it may fail to prove true statements (as expected in most automated deduction programs).
 On the other hand, declaring false statements to be true should be less common.
-If you encounter a false accept in Psitip, please let the author know.
+If you encounter a false accept in PSITIP, please let the author know.

 |
 |